Commercial Injunction Solicitors in Manchester & London

-An commercial injunction can be used by a business to prevent actions by other businesses or individuals.
-Our commercial injunctions solicitors have a wealth of experience in dealing with commercial injunctions and can make sure there is no delay to the injunction process.
+A commercial injunction can be granted to prevent detrimental actions by other businesses or individuals and to safeguard your interests where a dispute has arisen.
+Our business injunction solicitors have a wealth of experience in dealing with commercial injunctions and can make sure there is no delay to the injunction process to protect your business.

 In commercial matters, a court can order restriction against actual or threatened:

 - infringement of copyright, trademark or other intellectual property rights

 - wrongful use of confidential information and trade secrets

 - ongoing breach of contract

 - activities which constitute a nuisance

 In order to be successful, you must prove the balance of convenience is on your side.
 This means the court will consider if the likely damage caused to you with the likely inconvenience and cost for the respondent.

 Usually this can be met by you making an undertaking to cover any losses the respondent may suffer as a result of the application being wrong.
 Conversely, if damages are adequate to cover any inconvenience you may suffer, then the court will not order the injunction.

 - the other party is unlikely to be able to pay for any damage that arises